You always have time to learn with English videos.

 Every word comes with an in-context definition, image, audio and multiple example sentences for easy learning and understanding.
 You can even click on a word to see how it’s used in other videos across the site.
 (Say goodbye to spending hours searching for good videos on YouTube!)

-But that’s not all.
-FluentU also has a unique “learn mode,” where it takes videos and turns them into language learning lessons.
-“Learn mode” asks questions based on what you know, which sets you up for success.
+FluentU also has a unique “learn mode,” with fun quizzes and multimedia flashcards.
 FluentU is an amazing way to learn English with entertaining, real-life videos.

 You will always encounter words and phrases in videos that you might not know.
 So you need to have a strategy for what to do when those words are said.
 A great tool is to have that pen and paper out, and write words you don’t understand.